Tips to help you this tax time

 Stay on top of your employer obligations

-Fringe benefits tax (FBT) – The FBT year runs from 1 April to 31 March.
+The FBT year runs from 1 April to 31 March.
 Did you provide staff benefits on top of their salary and wages during the FBT year?
-The due date to lodge your FBT return and pay any FBT owed is Wednesday 21 May 2025.
-However, if you already have a tax professional that lodges electronically on your behalf, you have until Wednesday 25 June 2025.
+The due date to lodge your FBT return and pay any FBT owed is Thursday 21 May 2026.
+However, if you already have a tax professional that lodges electronically on your behalf, you have until Thursday 25 June 2025.

-Single touch payroll (STP) reporting – Remember to make STP finalisation declarations by Monday 14 July 2025 for all employees you’ve paid during the financial year.
+Remember to make STP finalisation declarations by Tuesday 14 July 2026 for all employees you’ve paid during the financial year.
 Accurate reporting means your employees have the right information to lodge their income tax returns.
+For more information, visit End-of-year finalisation through STP.

 It’s important to keep good records and have good payroll governance for your tax and super reporting.
 If you make a mistake, take the steps to correct it as soon as possible.
+You can find out more by visiting Record keeping for business.

 Record keeping and digital services